HL7/phd/input/intro-notes/StructureDefinition-PhdNumericObservation-notes.md

 An example of a NaN (not a number) measurement is shown in [NaN Example](Observation-numeric-observation-not-a-number.html).
 Note that the value element is absent and replaced by a dataAbsentReason element.

 ### Consumer of the PHD Numeric Observation Profile
-The consumer of this profile does not need to concern itself with the mapping complexities or the PHD-related entry for the `Observation.identifier` which is used by the uploader to prevent data duplication.
+The consumer of this profile does not need to concern itself with the complexities or the PHD-related entry for the `Observation.identifier` which is used by the uploader to prevent data duplication.
 There are some extensions introduced by this profile but the resource is consumable by any reader that understands the Observation resource.
 The following table summarizes the elements used describing the measurement:

 | **Measurement Item**         | **Element**                              | **Additional Information**                                                                                     |
 |-------------------------------|------------------------------------------|-----------------------------------------------------------------------------------------------------------------|